NTAWolf/CSharpExamPrepper/README.md

 This way, the application helps you focus on the questions that you cannot readily answer, and beat you with them until you can.

+You can take a look at [the sample quiz file](https://github.com/NTAWolf/ExamPrepper/blob/master/samplequiz.txt).

 # Hotkeys
 At the moment, hotkeys are hardcoded.
 They are as follows: